 The department's focus on general surgery assures the resident comprehensive exposure to the depth and breadth of clinical surgery required for entry into either the private practice of general surgery or further fellowship training.

 Eight categorical PGY-1 residents are accepted annually.
 Our full accreditation status, through the Accreditation Council for Graduate Medical Education, permits eight categorical residents to complete the program every year.
 In addition to the 40 categorical residents, five to eight non-categorical PGY-1 residents are accepted annually into our program.
 These are individuals seeking subsequent training in a career that does not require completion of the full five years of general surgery or are residents interested in general surgery yet have not secured a categorical position.

 Completion of the entire five-year program ensures the resident a comprehensive experience with all major components of general surgery.
-This is accomplished by the participation of six diverse hospitals totaling 3,200 beds, and by the absence of competing subspecialty residency programs or fellowships.
+This is accomplished by the participation of five diverse hospitals totaling 3,200 beds, and by the absence of competing subspecialty residency programs or fellowships.
 Outpatient experience is also extensive at the two federal facilities, in private physician offices and on the staff surgical services at the private institutions.

 Residents in the program are given faculty status as resident instructors in the Wright State University Boonshoft School of Medicine.
 As such, they are expected to provide education to undergraduate medical students.
 They are also required to contribute scholarly activities by preparing an original effort which can be submitted to a local, state, regional, national or international scientific or professional organization for presentation, or to a recognized professional journal for publication prior to program completion.